mathisme/UdacityAzureMLCapstone/README.md

 ### Access

-*TODO*: Explain how you are accessing the data in your workspace.
-// for both hyperdrive and automl
-In both notebooks the dataset was read in using Dataset.Tabular.from_delimited_files using the url of that dataset at the UCI machine learning repository site.
-It was then registered in Azure if it hadn't been already.
+In both notebooks the dataset was read in using Dataset.Tabular.from_delimited_files using the url of that dataset at the UCI machine learning repository site and then registered in Azure if it hadn't been already.

-// talk about train test split
+For AutoML the dataset is then converted to a pandas dataframe and split into a train and test set.
+The training set is then written to a file and then read into a tabular dataset to send to the experiment using Dataset.Tabular.from_delimited_files.
+The training set is used for automl training.
+After training the test set is split into x_test and y_test for testing.
+Finally during deployment, the first two rows of the test set, excluding DEATH_EVENT, are sent to the endpoint for prediction.

-Fot hyperdrive, the train.py file reads the data in the same way, converts it to a pandas dataframe, pops Death Event off and splits it into a training and test set
-// want to say using same random seed
+For hyperdrive, the train.py file reads the data in using the url, as was originally done before registering, converts it to a pandas dataframe, pops Death Event off and splits it into x and y training and test sets using the same random seed as was used in the automl notebook.

-// need to say what is done with the training set for automl
+The x_train and y_train are used to fit the logistic regression model and the x_test and y_test are used to compute accuracy.

 ## Automated ML

-*TODO*: Give an overview of the `automl` settings and configuration you used for this experiment Experiment timeout 30 minutes
-The training was done remotely
-Primary metric of accuracy // why
-5 cross validations // why
-early stopping enabled // need to read more about this.
-What is early sopping classification task, data being the training set, label column name being DEATH_EVENT
+To reduce the time taken to train, experiment_timeout_minutes of 30 and 50 iterations were chosen.
+In order to utilize more than one node at once, since 4 where allocated, max_concurrent_iterations were set to 4.
+Early stopping is enabled so if a run is not performing well, it can stop early, again to save time and if not performing well continuing seems uncessary.
+The local compute was chosen as this may be slower but generally provides better results.
+Also 5 cross validations were chosen to split the data into 80%/20% train and test sets and help balance variance and bias.